 Part of the application process for becoming a licensed LPO is to take and pass the LPO exam.
 The exam is given twice a year in both Seattle and Spokane.
 The exam consists of 50 multiple choice questions, two to four essay questions, and a problem section in which a sample closing transaction is completed.
 Four hours are allotted for the exam.

 Applicants should have a thorough understanding and knowledge of real property law, real estate law, APR 12 and Regulations, and the LPO Rules of Professional Conduct.
 Applicants will also be tested on their selection, preparation, and completion of the required forms for a closing transaction.

 If you have questions, contact Talia Clever at LPO@wsba.org or 206-239-2112.

 Find the LPO Application Packet at the right of this page.
 Review the instructions and resources in the Application memo.
-To apply, download and print the Application form.
 The application may instruct you to use a separate form to report particular information.
-Find the form in the "Additional Application Forms" posted.
+Find the form in "Forms 1-8" posted.

 There is a $200 application and exam fee due when the application is submitted to the WSBA.

 Carefully review the application and ensure that your answers are complete and accurate.
 You may need to seek records at the courts or produce documentation to complete the application.
 We encourage you to complete and submit your application early in the registration period, particularly if there are disclosures to review.